-As already explained, the main interest in a competing risks analysis is often in the joint and marginal distributions of the latent failure times $T_1, ..., T_k$ .
+As already explained, the main interest in a competing risks analysis is often in the joint and marginal distributions of the latent failure times $T_1, ..., T_k$.
 The problem turns out to be, however, that the distribution of the observable pair (T, C) does not in general determine the distribution of the latent failure times.
-In standard terms, the joint and marginal distributions of $T_1, ..., T_k$ are non-identifiable from observation of (T, C).
+In standard terms, the joint and marginal distributions of $T_1, ..., T_k$ are said to be non-identifiable from observation of (T, C).
 This means that there are several different joint distributions of $T_1, ..., T_k$ which give rise to the same distribution of (T, C).
-This fact was noted by Cox [10] for the case of two failure causes, while Tsiatis [28] studied the general case.
+This fact was noted by Cox [10] for the case of two failure causes, while Tsiatis [29] studied the general case.

-The main result of Tsiatis [28] states that if the set of sub-distribution functions $F_j(t)$ is given for some model with dependent risks, then there exists a unique model with independent risks yielding the same $F_j(t)$ .
-This model is defined by the joint survival function $\bar{K}(t_1,\ldots,t_n)=\prod{j=1}^k G_j^(t_j)$ where the $G_j^(t)$ are given by equation (5).
-The result establishes that to each dependent competing risks model there corresponds
+The main result of Tsiatis [29] states that if the set of sub-distribution functions $F_j(t)$ is given for some model with dependent risks, then there exists a unique model with independent risks yielding the same $F_j(t)$.
+This model is defined by the joint survival function where the $G_j^(t)$ are given by equation (5).

-The result establishes that to each dependent competing risks model there corresponds a unique independent risks model with the same distribution of (T, C).
 Thus, one cannot know, from observations of (T, C) alone, which of the two models is correct, since they will both fit the data equally well.